the-real-nox/RecsTS/synopsis/concept.md

 4. For the time of `life-duration`, the website can be viewed.
 Data is accessible for the `backend-duration`, after which the first cycle in the [token-life-cycle](#token-life-cycle) starts.

+5. A session is created on the server-side.

 ## Token-life-cycle
 1. The client has been notified during his request that his `access-token` has gone stale and now sends a request, containing the stale token, to obtain a fresh one using the `refresh-token`.